 This beaut of a road trip is about 1300 klicks one way, taking in desert, gorges, reef and idyllic bays.
 We managed to do the there-and-back in nine full days, but was it enough?
 All we’ll say is the sights en route are deserving of as much time as you’ve got!

 There’s not a whole lot happening out the windows on the drive from Perth to Exmouth.
 Once the sparkle of Indian Ocean disappears behind the dunes, you’re looking at the odd field of grass trees and about ten squillion termite hills.
-It’s actually quite remarkable how immediately you are enveloped in middle-of-nowhere vibes, which is perhaps the whole reason you’re in Western Australia in the first place – “getting away from it all” in quite a literal sense.
+It’s actually quite remarkable how immediately you are enveloped in middle-of-nowhere vibes.
+No doubt this is the whole reason you’re in Western Australia in the first place – “getting away from it all” in quite a literal sense.

 But the nothingness is actually just a mirage.
 WA’s Coral Coast hides countless weird and wonderful sights enroute – many of which you won’t find anywhere else in the world – that make the hours of car-aoke and the anxious unknowns between toilet stops 100% worthwhile.